 A: You will require any of a number of devices that can communicate via a TTL pulse to the experiment PC.
-PST includes this functionality with our Fiber Optic Button Response System (FOBRS).
+PST includes this functionality with our Celeritas Fiber Optic Response System.

 Q: What sort of a connection do you have to have between the scanner and control room PC to enable the scanner-dependent software triggers to work?